the-vtex-files/the-vtex-files.github.io/the-sand-mines.md

 Despite the looming threat of decay and madness, I still had a strong wish to step beyond the conventional limits of reality and secure a top spot in technology.
 Every day after school I would sit down at the family computer and train my skills with game-based learning.
 With a bit of determination it wasn't difficult to score high, anyway, my results drew attention and created a link with the Defense Intelligence Agency (DIA), who was headhunting psychic spies already from a young age.
 Only later I've learnt that the CIA was involved too.
 I was unaware that I was under observation ever since and deliberately driven into pursuing a career within the military.
 Looking for help with college tuition, I've enlisted at the tank force at the age of 18, dreaming to become part of the army's backbone and command a tank unit in combat, already imagining myself as a Sgt with specialist knowledge in high tech.

 After the blue phase of basic training at Fort Benning I was called to see my supervisor, nothing out of the ordinary, but in the office I was met by a certain lieutenant colonel Branson, who informed me that they knew about my paranormal abilities as some of my ingame activities were inexplicable for a normal healthy functioning mind.

-Still not recovered from this initial shock, he revealed a really ludicrous story Allegedly, whilst penetrating moon soil with radar to find spice for fuel, they got some really weird radio interference subterranean, dirty signals as he refered to it.
+Yet not recovered from this initial shock, he revealed a truly hair-raising story, allegedly whilst penetrating moon soil with radar to find spice for fuel, they got enormous peculiar subterrestrial radio interference, dirty signals as he referred to it.<br>
 "There is something down there.
-We MUST know what it is, and you will be in a special task force to find out."
+We MUST know what it is, and you will be assigned to a special task force to find out."<br>
-So I couldnt continue with my chosen MOS, not allowed to go into the field with the rest of the platoon? and do individual training underground, and that s where My dreams got buried.

-they sent me for further training and mission
+"That means I won't proceed to my chosen MOS, Sir?"<br>
+"Correct, we will send you for AIT and pre-mission briefing to Palo Alto, CA."

-General Bernard "Bernie" Malmesbury II was not your typical general. like grandpop with weird ideas.
-He was building a special task force, a group of supersoldiers, warrior monks, cunning which should define the requirements of the U.S. Army for future conflict countercultural principles,
+General Bernard "Bernie" Malmesbury II was not your typical general, more like a gentle grandpa and a maniac for pioneering ideas.
+He was building a team of supersoldiers, in the tradition of cunning warrior monks, who embody countercultural principles.

-"we need people for the New Earth Army
+Upon arrival at Palo Alto a video with his welcome address "The New Earth Army will defy all logic and statistical probabliltiy and definethe requirements of the U.S. Army for future conflict.
-'to achieve the unachievable, .. think the unthinkable
+You will be trained to achieve the unachievable, think the unthinkable and will be all that you can be."

-I first  met Charlie,
+I first met Charlie at the goatlab, where we were tested with zener cards in groups of two to find out the strengths and field of perception of the future psi warriors. in pre- and retrocognition, communication with the dead, psychometry additonal to other senses, ISP, telepathy from one mind to another. telekinesis, transmission of information

-we both were tested with zener cards. to see whos #1 third eye spy
+we were competing in whos the #1 third eye spy.

-remote sensing, psychic soldier with ability to know everything bout enemies unit the hypnotizer, magnetism

-psi warriors
-a unit of the national center for agriculture became the center for the development of drugs for use in brainswashing and interrogation of the CIA porton down, salisbory, near stonehenge
-She found out and needed to get rid of her.

-ts laplaces demon

-are they covertly giving the funghi to citizens? high dosage, so they are constantly on a horror trip? and paranoid maybe the exp turned out the opposite, and brainwash everyone into hippies the images, burnt in 'american memory' not fallen, jumped but dropped
+She was a unit of the national center for agriculture became the center for the development of drugs for use in brainswashing and interrogation of the CIA are they covertly giving the funghi to citizens? high dosage, so they are constantly on a horror trip? and paranoid maybe the exp turned out the opposite, and brainwash everyone into hippies the images, burnt in 'american memory' not fallen, jumped but dropped

-security clearance >john is danger
+scribble:remote viewing
+maybe he has access to Cs machine, the object. and then you go underground.
+And there's my dreams got buried.

+polygraph tests <lügendetektor

+ irl flame: joseph mcmoneagle, joined njured in helicopter accedent, spennt time in intelligence, extroarodinge leveels of perception, unmarked enveleope, what was inside, prototype tank, he was inside in some weapon systeym, described it
+ (and subsequently transferred to another think-tank at Palo Alto, California, called Science Applications International Corporation) (Schnabel 1997; Hyman 1996).>"remote sensing" cz other sensers as well involved. remote viewing (RV) <maybe like VR now.  'telesthesia' remote viewing describes “seeing remote or hidden objects clairvoyantly with the inner eye, or in alleged out-of-body travel.”
+Said to be “one of the oldest and most common forms of psi,” it is also “one of the most difficult to explain” (Guiley 1991). this is on probability the zener cards. latitde and logitude of the crystal. ghaddafi and hussein tried, but not foudn. psyop subliminal stimuli
+DIA(Defense Intelligence Agency) to CIA<was that in red plenty remote sensing, psychic soldier with ability to know everything bout enemies unit the hypnotizer, magnetism ts laplaces demon my oath, behavior of army is outrageous and represents a blatant breach of national and international rights, geneva security clearance >john is danger
 John entered to steal her leftover body.
-"The truth shall make your free"inscribed at the entry hall of cia headquartes

-shes dead, did john already steal the body? maybe them unburied it and he threatens to switch off charlie for good,
+"The truth shall make your free"inscribed at the entry hall of cia headquartes shes dead, did john already steal the body? maybe them unburied it and he threatens to switch off charlie for good,